eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 By default, the Monitor only displays the DDS panel which lists the DDS entities together with their configuration and available statistics information.
-In order to open the logical and the physical panels, click on the top right corner of the :ref:`left_panel:`, in button :code:`···` and add all the panels to visualize the whole information.
+In order to open the logical and the physical panels, click on the top right corner of the :ref:`left_panel`, in button :code:`···` and add all the panels to visualize the whole information.

 .. figure:: /rst/figures/screenshots/usage_example/Add_panels.png
     :align: center